Medically reviewed by Drugs.com. Last updated on Sep 1, 2021.

-Use of NSAIDs, including Tivorbex, during the third trimester of pregnancy increases the risk of premature closure of the fetal ductus arteriosus.
-Avoid use of NSAIDs, including Tivorbex, in pregnant women starting at 30 weeks of gestation (third trimester).
+Use of NSAIDs, including Tivorbex, at about 30 weeks gestation or later in pregnancy increases the risk of premature closure of the fetal ductus arteriosus.

 There are no adequate and well-controlled studies of Tivorbex in pregnant women.

 Data from observational studies regarding potential embryofetal risks of NSAID use in women in the first or second trimesters of pregnancy are inconclusive.
-In the general U.S. population, all clinically recognized pregnancies, regardless of drug exposure, have a background rate of 2-4% for major malformations, and 15-20% for pregnancy loss.
 In animal reproduction studies, retarded fetal ossification was observed with administration of indomethacin to mice and rats during organogenesis at doses 0.16 and 0.32 times, respectively, the maximum recommended human dose (MRHD, 120 mg).
 In published studies in pregnant mice, indomethacin produced maternal toxicity and death, increased fetal resorptions, and fetal malformations at 0.2 times the MRHD.
 When rat and mice dams were dosed during the last three days of gestation, indomethacin produced neuronal necrosis in the offspring at 0.1 and 0.05 times the MRHD, respectively [see Data].
 Based on animal data, prostaglandins have been shown to have an important role in endometrial vascular permeability, blastocyst implantation, and decidualization.
 In animal studies, administration of prostaglandin synthesis inhibitors such as indomethacin, resulted in increased pre- and post-implantation loss.
 Prostaglandins also have been shown to have an important role in fetal kidney development.
 In published animal studies, prostaglandin synthesis inhibitors have been reported to impair kidney development when administered at clinically relevant doses.

 Labor or Delivery